photo by Gary Gartley

 Her father was required to serve in the Hitler Youth.
-Family lore has it he ran away from his post near the end of the war and tried to reach his grandmother's house.
+Family lore has it he ran away from his post near the end of the war.

 Annette's father died when she was sixteen, and writing The Vanishing Sky gave her the chance to imagine the stories he didn't get to tell her.

-Annette holds degrees from Harvard, Berkeley and Harvard Law School.
+Annette holds a degree in Classics from Harvard, literature from Berkeley and law from Harvard Law School.
 She has an MFA from the Programs in Writing at the University of California, Irvine.
 Her story collection Rise (Sarabande 2012) received the Mary McCarthy Prize and her stories have appeared in the Pushcart Prize Anthology, the O. Henry Prize Anthology and Public Radio's Selected Shorts.
 She lives in New England with her husband and daughter.

 The Vanishing Sky

 288 pages, $27, hardcover

 July 21, 2020 (US), June 11, 2020 (UK)

 In 1945, as the war in Germany nears its violent end, the Huber family remains in its grip.
 Etta, a mother from a small town, struggles to kep her family together.